logangrado/hideshow-orgmode/README.md

 	(global-set-key (kdb "C-c h") 'hs-fold-all)
 	(global-set-key (kdb "C-c s") 'hs-show-all)

-I also added the following line to my init file, which automatically folds all blocks when opening a document
+I also added the following line to my init file, which automatically folds all blocks when opening a document, much like org-mode:

 	(add-hook 'hs-minor-mode-hook 'hs-fold-all)

 ## Languages